CycloneDX/cyclonedx.org/index.md

 ## History
-CycloneDX was originally designed for use with [OWASP Dependency-Track](https://dependencytrack.org), an open-source software composition analysis platform with a focus on continuous component analysis.
-Research into existing specifications such as [SWID](https://tagvault.org/standards/swid_tagstandard/) and [SPDX](https://spdx.org/) revealed that neither specification was robust enough for application security contexts nor did these projects meet the basic requirements for wide-spread adoption within both enterprise build systems and the open source community.
+CycloneDX was originally designed for use with [OWASP Dependency-Track](https://dependencytrack.org), an open-source software composition analysis (SCA) platform with a focus on continuous component analysis.
+A dedicated project, separate from OWASP, was setup to develop the specification and the implementations.
+Research into existing formats at the time revealed that they either lacked supply chain or security focus, or were governed by slow-moving projects or standards bodies.

-After many discussions with Dependency-Track users and volunteers, a decision was made to create a new specification with the sole purpose of being lightweight, easily adoptable, and with a security-first approach.
-The new specification would build upon existing specifications where possible.
-CycloneDX incorporated [SPDX license IDs](https://spdx.org/licenses/) as they were widely adopted and recognized within the community.
-Adoption for the emerging [Package URL](https://github.com/package-url/purl-spec) (purl) specification was also included to provide CycloneDX a reference to the native ecosystem metadata about the component.

-Today, many organizations using Dependency-Track do so using CycloneDX as their preferred BOM format.
-Publishing CycloneDX BOMs can be handled through an API or via the [Dependency-Track Jenkins plugin](https://plugins.jenkins.io/dependency-track), currently in use by thousands of organizations.
+The CycloneDX project removes these blocking activities and strives to innovate whenever possible.